Proper Dog-to-Dog Introductions in the Home

 You may not know much about the newcomer, especially if she’s a rescue or shelter dog.
 You should, however, have a pretty good sense of your own dogs’ canine social skills.
 Do they play well with others at the dog park?
 During playtime at good manners class?
 With their own packmates?
 How do they act with doggie visitors to their home?
 During chance encounters with other canines on the streets?

 If you have reason to believe that your dogs are anything less than gregarious with conspecifics (others of their own species) due to a history of aggressive behavior with other dogs, or if you just aren’t confident about refereeing the introductions yourself, you might do well to engage the services of a qualified behavior professional.
 She will be able to help you read and understand your dogs’ body language, and optimize the potential for success.
-(For more information about translating canine body language, see “Say What?”
-Whole Dog Journal November 2005, and “Can We All Just Get Along?”
-December 2005.)
+(For more information about translating canine body language, see “Understanding How Your Dog Communicates”, and “Properly Interpreting Your Dog's Body Language”.

 I hope you’ve already given great consideration to good personality matches when you selected your new dog.
 If you have a dog in your pack who likes to assert himself, you’re wise to choose a new dog who’s happy to maintain a lower profile in the hierarchy.
 If your current dog is a shrinking violet, she’ll be happiest with a new companion who doesn’t bully her mercilessly.
 If you have one of those canine gems who gets along with everyone, then you have more adoption options.